Gun buyback program: California

 On December 15, 2012, the day after the Sandy Hook Elementary School shooting in Newtown, Connecticut, an anonymous donor funded gun buyback events in Oakland and San Francisco.
 Hundreds of area residents received $200 cash for each firearm sold, "no questions asked."
 The guns were to be destroyed.
 A mile-long line of cars lined up into the East Oakland church parking lot that served as that community's exchange location, prompting the private donor to double his contribution.

 Over 600 guns were bought between the two locations.
 One week later, it was learned that the event was largely funded by a medical marijuana dispensary, whose executive director said, "It's part of the philosophy we practice called capitalism with a conscience."

 Started in 2009, an ongoing anonymous buyback program in Los Angeles offers retail gift cards in exchange for guns.

 Maryland

-For two months in 1974, the Baltimore Police Department ran what is believed to have been the first gun buyback program in the U.S. Police commissioner Donald Pomerleau, not known as an advocate for strict gun control, reportedly came up with the idea while at a funeral for an officer who was shot in the line of duty.
+For two months in 1974, the Baltimore Police Department ran what is believed to have been the first gun buyback program in the U.S. Police commissioner Donald Pomerleau, not known as an advocate for strict gun control, was credited in contemporary news stories, as coming up with the idea while at a funeral for an officer who was shot in the line of duty.
 Operation PASS (People Against Senseless Shootings) paid a $50 "bounty" for surrendered guns and $100 for tips leading to the confiscation of illegal guns.
-Some bounty seekers attempted to game the system by buying cheap, new guns that retailed for $21.95 and then trying to turn them in.
+Some bounty seekers attempted to game the system by buying cheap, new guns that retailed for as low as $21.95 and then trying to turn them in.
 In all, the police collected 13,500 firearms - mostly handguns - at a cost of over $660,000.
 However, the city's already high gun homicide and assault rates actually increased during the program, for which police officials offered no explanation.